OK, so for those that don't know. Journaling is a process of physically writing your experiences, thoughts and emotions on paper.

 Keeping a journal gives you back control over your thoughts and allows you to carve out time just for you.

-The abundance of research and evidence helps validate the potential life-changing effects of journaling.
+The abundance of research and evidence helps validate the potentially life-changing effects of journaling.
 Key studies by Professor James Pennebaker show that people who write down their deepest thoughts and feelings are able to handle traumas and emotional stress significantly better than those who don’t write anything.

 And for people who are not comfortable talking to a stranger, for fear of being judged, writing offers a less stressful alternative to seeing a therapist.
 Especially for men who have been brought up to hide their feelings or come from families where emotions weren’t discussed.